sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 </div>
 <figcaption>OKLab((n/g² % .25 + .63) (n/g³ % 1 &times; .35 - .175) (n/g % 1 &times; .35 - .175))</figcaption>
 </figure>

-But this version becomes distinctly worse at intervals of 22.
+but this version becomes distinctly worse at intervals of 22.
 Which is respectable, but it's not as good as the previous version.

-Those all have that pointy-corner problem (though I trimmed the saturation a little to help).
-Back to polar:
+Those are all OKLab, so they have pointy saturation corners -- though I did reduce the range a little to compensate.
+Let's try another OKLCh:

 <figure>
 <div class="example">
 {%- for n in (0..62) %}